Market Sizing Framework: Top-Down vs Bottom-Up, With Worked Examples

 Practice and Next Steps

 Market sizing rewards reps.
-Aim for at least 20 varied questions across consumer, industrial, and infrastructure categories before your interview.
-Pair this with our case interview frameworks guide to tie sizing into broader cases.
+Aim for at least 20 varied questions across consumer, industrial, and infrastructure categories before your interview, and practice market sizing under interview pressure with an AI interviewer so the clock is part of every rep. Pair this with our case interview frameworks guide to tie sizing into broader cases, and with profitability cases, where sizing feeds the diagnosis, to see the estimate put to work.

 FAQ